What Month Do You Plant Beans?

 Beans don’t need a whole lot of help to get them growing optimally, but you can give a couple of healthy organic boosts to ensure you get an optimal harvest.
 Beans are thirsty plants, and they love to guzzle down water throughout the growing process, so it’s important to ensure consistent irrigation.
 When planting, cover the seeds in a little aged, organic compost to prevent soil crusting, which should be enough to see them thrive.

 Plants should receive around 2.5cm of water each day.
 Be sure to monitor weather conditions, as you don’t want to overwater your plants on a rainy day.
 It’s always best to water the beans in the morning, allowing the plants to soak in the moisture before the sun is at its hottest and helping them to avoid fungal disease.
+Here in Florida you need to pay special attention to the time of year, summer brings lots of rain so be sure not to give them too much water.
+Investing in a multi use soil moisture meter is a good idea.
+They cost about $15 on Amazon.

 What Beans Do For Soil Health